DeffreusTheda/SMA/Subjects/Computer Science/Topic 1 - System Fundamentals.md

 ## Data Migration

 A big challange when changing from an old system to a new system of the same purpose.
 The scale of the system directly affect data migration.
-Problems may inlucde:
+Problems may include:

 - Different file formats when changing to different software (not update from existing software, okay?)
 - Data structure differences; this require algorithm to change from old data structure to the new data structure